gmalim/attractmode_support/README.md

 - Binary hiscore data is readout and converted into ASCII code using the [hi2txt](http://greatstone.free.fr/hi2txt/) Java archive.
 - The hi2txt output is saved in a dedicated MAME hiscores directory.
-- The top hiscore of each game is reformatted and saved in a formatted ASCII file (**AMhiscores.ini**).
+- The top hiscore of each game is reformatted and saved in a formatted ASCII file (**data/AMhiscores.ini**).
 This file can be used to display the top hiscores in Attract-Mode.

 Requirements: